-For most start-ups, the biggest obstacle is lack of capital.
-From the initial money required to get the business going, to the regular cash flow that sustains daily activities, funding is a constant thought on any entrepreneur’s mind.
+For most start-ups, the biggest obstacle is lack of money.
+Whether it’s initial start-up capital or regular cash flow, funding is a constant thought on many entrepreneurs’ minds.
 And for good reason too: a lack of funding is one of the most frequently cited reasons for start-up failure.

 How much do you really need?